KIT-MRT/arbitration_graphs/README.md

 ### Explanation

-You will see the *Pacman Agent* arbitrator selecting between five behavior options (by priority).
+You will see the *Pac-Man Agent* arbitrator selecting between five behavior options (by priority).
 The *Eat Dots* option is itself an arbitrator with two sub-behaviors (selecting by expected benefit).

 In this scene,